 They do well on a raw diet or high-quality dog food.
 It is preferable to feed your Bullmastiff a few small meals a day rather than large ones to prevent digestive problems and bloat.

 A popular misconception is that because these are large dogs they cost a fortune to feed, in fact, they are not greedy or energetic dogs and will eat less than some Labradors.
 Feeding a good quality kibble or raw food will cost between £8-£20 a week.
+You can view all our raw dog food reviews here and decide which is a good choice for your pup.
 Remember not to overdo the treats a healthy Bullmastiff is a lean one.

 Are they a healthy breed?